-Name and corporate name of director or its representative, link Personal or corporate name of the significant shareholder linked Corporate name of company within the group of significant shareholder Relation / post description Ohsoi vations
+Name and corporate Personal or corporate Corporate name of Relation / post description name of director or its name of the significant company within the group representative, link shareholder linked of significant shareholder

 A.7.
 State whether any private (paracorporate) shareholders' agreements affecting the company pursuant to the provisions of sections 530 and 531 of the Corporate Enterprise Act (Ley de Sociedades de Capital) have been reported to the company.
 In such a case, briefly describe them and list the shareholders bound by the agreement: